top of page

 Acknowledgments / Press

-The Financial Express Role of IoT in the National Digital Livestock Mission
+The Financial Express: Role of IoT in the National Digital Livestock Mission

 The Hindu R.K.
 Singh, secretary, DAHD, Govt. of India announces that NDLM to be rolled out by April 2023.